-As a company under private law DPD is in particular subject to the provisions of the the EU General Data Protection Regulation (GDPR), the latest version of the Federal Data Protection Act (BDSG new), the Postal Services Act (PostG) and the resulting Directive on Data Protection in Postal Services (PDSV).
+As a company under private law DPD is in particular subject to the provisions of the the EU General Data Protection Regulation (GDPR), the latest version of the Federal Data Protection Act (BDSG new), the Postal Services Act (PostG).

 You can contact Michael Mayer, our Data Protection Officer, at [email protected].
 If anything is not clear to you please do not hesitate to get in touch with our Data Protection Officer.

 If you have any questions relating to parcel shipping with DPD, please use our contact form.